 I found a few colorful leaves in my junk stash and dry brushed those with the paint.
 The perfect finishing touch.
 To see the wreath project in more detail watch my tutorial below….

 How To Decorate A Basic Wood Wreath

-Fall Wood Pumpkin Wreath
+Farmhouse Style Wood Pumpkin Wreath

 How do you guys like the wreath?
 When I get around to decorating my mantel next week the wreath will be the centerpiece.
 I plan to use small white pumpkins and neutral items alongside the wreath.
 What do you think of that idea?

 I’ve used Delta Ceramcoat paint on wood, metal, and plastic, and it’s also perfect for terra cotta, plaster and paper mache.
 I like how fast the paints dry.
 I was able to finish the wreath project in a couple of hours.